-8.5.4.1 Timeline History view
+8.5.3.7 Timeline History

-The timeline history view can be found by selecting "details" for any VDB located on the VDB list page in DCT and selecting the "Timeline History" tab.
-This view serves as a developer-centric console that shows the complete history of a VDB including non-active timelines, which is a critical resource for developers as these can contain information like past test results.
-Using this page, developers can curate and access the complete chronology of their testing efforts with operations such as renaming individual timeflows, make active, refresh to snapshot, and create bookmark to drive organization and access.
+Timeline History can be found by selecting Details for any VDB located on the VDB List page and then selecting the Timeline History tab.
+This view serves as a developer-centric console that shows the complete history of a VDB, including non-active timelines, which contain information like past test results.
+It allows developers to curate and access the complete chronology of their testing efforts with operations like renaming individual timeflows, make active, refresh to snapshot, and create bookmark to drive organization and access.

-8.5.4.2 The Timeline History user interface
+8.5.3.7.1 Timeline History UI

-If entitled via the DCT Access Control system, developers can see and act upon VDBs in the VDB list view using the timeline history tab under "details".
-The timeline history UI is comprised of a vertical timeline-based representation of all actionable points of interest (snapshots) for that VDB.
+The Timeline History UI is comprised of a vertical timeline-based representation of all actionable points of interest (snapshots) for that VDB.
 The snapshot list is chronologically grouped over blocks of time to easily identify relevant snapshots to act upon.
 Once the right snapshot is found, users can access a contextualized action menu by selecting the corresponding ellipsis to the relevant snapshot.

-8.5.4.3 Non-active timelines
+8.5.3.7.2 Non-active timelines

-Non-active timelines (often referred to as "timeflows" in Self-Service) are a critical aspect of how Delphix Virtualization works and an important Developer Tool.
-Whenever a time-based operation takes place, the previous timeline (and associated data) becomes non-active and a fresh timeline takes its place.
+Non-active timelines (previously, "timeflows") are a critical aspect to data virtualization, in addition to being an important tool for developers.
+Whenever a time-based operation takes place, the previous timeline (and associated data) becomes non-active, and a fresh timeline takes its place.